vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 ![image](/assets/2024-02-21/070.png)

-## Joining the data source
+## Joining the data sources

 The next step is to join the data sources from the last two steps.
 We do this with a data flow below the `ACListLast` data source.
 The first step is to join `ACListLast` with `ACListCurrent`.
-In database terminology, it would be called a "union join".
+In database terminology, it would be called a "union join."

 ![image](/assets/2024-02-21/080.png)